EyePreserve: Identity-Preserving Iris Synthesis: Related Work

+\siamulnew{Although our primary focus is on iris images, the challenge of identity-preserving synthesis is deeply rooted in broader facial generation research as well, albeit with face domain-specific complexities.
+Historically, however, generative models in both domains have prioritized subjective visual realism over strict biometric utility.}

-While preserving various object features, usually translating to visual/subjective realism, has been one of the main properties of image synthesis, the preservation of simultaneously biometric and human perception-assessed features has not yet been widely explored.
-Tzelepis \etal~\cite{tzelepis2021warpedganspace} introduced WarpedGANSpace, a method of face synthesis that aims to modify face styles by exploring radial basis function (RBF) paths in a GAN's latent space.
+\siamulnew{A significant portion of foundational research in this domain focused on disentangling and navigating the latent spaces of pre-trained GANs to achieve identity-preserving synthesis.} Tzelepis \etal~\cite{tzelepis2021warpedganspace} introduced WarpedGANSpace, a method of face synthesis that aims to modify face styles by exploring radial basis function paths in a GAN's latent space.
 The absence of matching scores for the different face styles does not allow us to fully assess the fidelity of identity preservation offered by this model.
 Shoshan \etal~\cite{shoshan2021gan}, Liu \etal~\cite{liu2022controllable}, and Li \etal~\cite{li2022cross} present controllable GAN models that are capable of generating face images of varying styles while preserving identity.
 Their models were developed in order to augment face recognition datasets to improve recognition accuracy and generalizability.
-FaceID-GAN~\cite{shen2018faceid}, accomplishes the same task by adding a third model (a classifier component) to the GAN training process to encourage same-subject image synthesis.
-FaceFeat-GAN~\cite{shen2018facefeat} preserves identity by introducing an intermediate feature generation and curation step before rendering the final image.
-Other works ~\cite{zhu2015high, yin2017towards} do not focus on synthesizing biometric data {\em per se}, but rather on re-styling authentic in-the-wild faces to fully frontal, neutral expression images.
+FaceID-GAN~\cite{shen2018faceid} accomplishes the same task by adding a third model (a classifier component) to the GAN training process to encourage same-subject image synthesis.
+Other works~\cite{zhu2015high, yin2017towards} do not focus on synthesizing biometric data {\em per se}, but rather on re-styling authentic in-the-wild faces to fully frontal, neutral expression images.
 IPGAN~\cite{yan2022ipgan} tries to preserve facial identity while creating caricature faces.
 Later, Li \etal~\cite{li2022cross} use a similar concept to maintain the identity and pose of a face in an input image while translating it to an image showing the face with different appearances and styles.